I sent out a newsletter last week asking life coaches how I could help them.

 Or store assistants who would ‘ooh’ and ‘ahh’ about how gorgeous you looked in the purple and yellow trash bag and the pair of oversized orange clown shoes you’ve just slipped into.

-And if the reputation of sales people wasn’t bad enough, the Internet has bred an entire new type of sales person/online marketer, operating from a keyboard and often in anonymity.
+And if the reputation of salespeople wasn’t bad enough, the Internet has bred an entirely new type of salesperson/online marketer, operating from a keyboard and often in anonymity.

 They often know how to write sales copy that can make you want to buy stuff that you probably have no need for.

-The know how to employ scarcity and time limited tactics to get you to want something you would never normally want.
+They know how to employ scarcity and time-limited tactics to get you to want something you would never normally want.

 And they can track your every move online and batter you with advertising messages based upon items you may have previously viewed.